WBRQ02 has adopted a distinct approach to the challenge of making family history more interesting and accessible to users.

 6) CLOSELY RELATED FAMILIES

-become more central to the family history than one of the original names within the group of
+As the family tree develops new surnames become increasingly important and can ultimately become more central to the family history than one of the original names within the

-will have been used at some point.
-Click on the link and it will take you direct to the site
+I have listed some of the many web based genealogy resources available.
+All of those listed will have been used at some point.
+Click on the link and it will take you direct to the

 site you have chosen.

 -) Irish Origins In the ‘Stories’ section